 Metal allowed the production of all kinds of tools and, due to its specific properties and good formability and workability, became a body extension method of human development.
 It became synonymous with progress and modernity.
-The Steel Girls deal with the haptic quality as a prehistoric approach to the material, while also dealing with methods of processing metal.
-The resulting sounds also take on new ephemeral forms as digitized representations, by means of spectral analyzes in the form of resynthesis and transformations.
-These nd a dialogue which resonates in a multi-layered manner with the instruments generated in this process.
-The intertwining of these many levels also reveals the performative quality inherent in the employment of this material.
+The Steel Girls deal with the haptic quality as a prehistoric approach to the material.
+At the same time also with methods of processing metal.
+The resulting sounds also find a dialogue as digitalized representations through spectral analyses in the form of resyntheses and transformations as new ephemeral shapes that resonate in many ways with the instruments generated in this process.
+The interplay of these many levels also reveals the performative quality in the engagement with this material.

-Steel Girls make metal speak in a practical, simple form, which makes sensual poetry possible.
-The rawness, the resistance and the hardness of the metal and particularly the steel is counteracted by the exible.
-It is not just about the charm of production, like welding as performance, but also about the challenge of acoustics, the exhaustion of acoustic possibilities with and without electronics in space.
+Steel Girls let metal speak in a practical, simple form that makes sensual poetry possible.
+It’s not just about the allure of production, such as welding as performance, but also about the challenge of acoustics, the exhaustion of acoustic possibilities with and without electronics in space.
 Roughness is shaped rather than standardized, proportions are brought into the light so that something new can emerge.
 The beauty of metal they find in junkyards or backyards reveals reformulated a radical musical context.